mpenkov/tools/kp/README.md

 It's essentially a clone of [xsel](https://linux.die.net/man/1/xsel) that I've tweaked to satisfy several personal use cases.
 I use it as a bridge between my command-line working environment and UI apps (mostly, the browser).

+To install:

+    $ go install github.com/mpenkov/tools/kp@latest

+and ensure that $GOPATH/bin (by default, $HOME/go) is in your $PATH, e.g.:

+    $ export GOPATH=$HOME/go
+    $ export PATH=$GOPATH/bin:$PATH

+Finally:

+    $ kp help
+    kp works with the copy-paste buffer.

+    Usage:

+            kp <command>

+    The commands are:

+            copy    Read standard input, write to the copy-paste buffer edit    Edit the contents of the copy-paste buffer using $EDITOR paste   Write the contents of the copy-paste buffer to standard output tmux    Write the contents of the current tmux pane to the copy-paste buffer

 ## copy

 read stuff into the buffer (copy):